Common Causes Of Eye Flu: Viral, Bacterial, And Allergic Triggers

 The most evident symptom is the thick, pus-like discharge.
 If your eye is crusty upon waking, it could be bacterial.

-• Warm compresses to rinse discharge
+• Warm compresses to remove crusting

 • Pollen (in spring or fall)